Clement-Jean/simd-go-POC/PROPOSAL.md

 - Masking
 - Arithmetic (wrapping and saturating)
 - Bit (and, or, xor, shl, shr)
-- Reduce (any, all, eq, neq)
+- Reduce (any, all, eq, neq, max, min)
+- Table Lookup

 more can be added later but we are trying to be realistic.
 We can discuss what is to be included.

 ## Why is it Important?

-We are missing on a lot of optimizations.
+Without SIMD, we are missing on a lot of optimizations.
 Here is a non exhaustive list of concrete things that could improve performance in daily life scenarios:

 -   [simdjson](https://github.com/simdjson/simdjson)
 -   [Decoding Billions of Integers Per Second Through Vectorization](https://people.csail.mit.edu/jshun/6886-s19/lectures/lecture19-1.pdf)